ChrisEssery/group-project/README.md

   * Build and deploy a responsive SPA using the [MEAN stack](https://www.mongodb.com/mean-stack), as per the project brief.
   * Design and implement a login, leaderboard, and two board games with multiplayer functionality and video chat.
-  * Conduct extensive user testing through the development lifecycle to ensure the product meets the needs of the end-user, and applies playfulness - and serious play - throughout the application.
+  * Conduct extensive user testing through the development lifecycle to ensure the product meets the needs of the end-user, and applies playfulness - and 'serious play' - throughout the application.
   * Explore the effectiveness of this platform for improving states of wellbeing in end-users through user testing and self-report questionnaires.
   * Deliver a SPA that is easy to use and is inclusive of older adults with lower levels of digital literacy.